RegentessRyona/VIC2-Youjo-Senki-Birth-of-an-Empire/README.md

 Changelog:
 -----------------------------------------------------------------

+  * 0.4 "Gran Reino":
+  The new country of Gran Reino is now in the mod!
+Alongside some music changes and localisation.

   * 0.3:
   Resurrected Dacia and Turkmen into existence.
 Dacia under sphere of Magna Rumeli and Turkmen are uncivilized.